Satish-create/DBTGITLAB/transform/snowflake-dbt/models/common_prep/prep.md

 {% docs prep_ping_instance %}

+Prep table to read Service ping data from Versions app and to build `dim_ping_instance` table.

+Below are some additional details about the model:
-Type of Data: Instance-level Service Ping from Versions app
+* `Type of Data`: Instance-level Service Ping from Versions app

-Aggregate Grain: One record per service ping (dim_service_ping_instance_id)
+* `Aggregate Grain`: One record per service ping (dim_ping_instance_id)

-Time Grain: None
+* `Time Grain`: None

 Use case: Service Ping prep table